canada-ca/accelerators_accelerateurs-azure/README.md

 See [Wiki](https://github.com/Azure/CanadaPubSecALZ/wiki) for more information on the architecture, 30 day guardrail guidance & deployment instructions.

-Deployment to Azure is supported using Azure DevOps Pipelines and can be adopted for other automated deployment systems like GitHub Actions, Jenkins, etc.
+Deployment to Azure is supported using Azure DevOps Pipelines and can be adapted for other automated deployment systems like GitHub Actions, Jenkins, etc.

-The automation is built with [Project Bicep](https://github.com/Azure/bicep/blob/main/README.md) and Azure Resource Manager template.
+The automation is built with [Project Bicep](https://github.com/Azure/bicep#azure-bicep) and Azure Resource Manager template.

 ## How to Contribute